dashincubator/dash-incubator-app/rules.md

 This section relates to the special Admin role and rules on how they operate.

 Admins work to facilitate the production of output and regulate the operations of the fund itself.
+A given Bounty can have both a Primary Admin and a Secondary Admin, as detailed in the appropriate sections below and throughout this document.

-Admins earn commission on Bounty Tasks where they function as Primary Admin, as defined in the [Price List](#25-price-list).
-This is to incentivize ownership of the Tasks in terms of defining them, promoting them and supporting the work involved in their completion.
+Admins earn commission, as defined in the [Price List](#25-price-list).
+This is to incentivize ownership of Bounty Tasks in terms of defining them, promoting them and supporting the work involved in their completion.
+Admins earn commission at the task level.
+For a given task the commission is awarded to the Admin who processes requests and claims for that task.
+This is either the Primary Admin or the Secondary Admin (not both), as detailed in later sections.

-An Admin's reputation is based on the history of Bounties they have delivered, and as everything in the App is public, all metrics for an Admins performance can be mined from the App’s data.

 The number of users given Admin rights is limited and Admins effectively compete with each other on performance (how good is their output).
 Low performing Admins may be replaced with new Admins periodically at the discretion of the Proposal owner.
+An Admin's reputation and performance is based on the history of Bounties they have delivered, and as everything in the App is public, all metrics for an Admins performance can be mined from the App’s data.

-The Admins main goal is to get as many bounties completed as quickly as possible, so that they can maximize commission and secondly grow a list of successful and popular bounties that deliver the most value at the least cost when compared to other Admins in the system.

-Admins check that data is correct and following the protocol defined in this document, and moderate where needed.
+In general, an Admin's main goal is to get as many bounties completed as quickly as possible, so that they can maximize commission and secondly grow a list of successful and popular bounties that deliver the most value at the least cost when compared to other Admins in the system.
+Admins also ensure that data is correct and following the protocol defined in this document, and moderate where needed.

 ## 4.1 Permissions

-Admins are configured as Members of the Trello Board, who are the only users who can change data on the board.
+Primary Admins are configured as Members of the Trello Board, who are the only users who can change data on the board.
 Public users can’t change anything on the board apart from adding comments on cards.
-There is no authoritative or rank difference betweeen Primary Admins and Secondary Admins in general, only as it relates to specific Bounties, as detailed in the following section.
+There is no authoritative or rank difference betweeen Primary Admins and Secondary Admins in general, only as it relates to specific Bounties and Tasks, as detailed in the following section.

 ## 4.2 Bounty Admin

-As described in [Section 3](#31-concepts) above, two Admins are required to turn a Concept into a Bounty.
-The first Admin who accepts the Concept is the initial Primary Admin.
-The second Admin who accepts the Concept is the initial Secondary Admin.
+As described in [Section 3](#31-concepts) above, the first Admin who accepts a Concept becomes that Bounty's initial Primary Admin.
+Any Admin may subsequently claim the Secondary Admin role for that Bounty.
+No more than two Admins are allowed to administer Tasks a Bounty at a given time.
 The main purpose of the Secondary Admin is to allow the Primary Admin to reserve, do, and claim Tasks on a Primary Admin's own Bounty.
-When a Primary Admin wants to reserve a task on his own Bounty he must request this from the Secondary Admin.
-The Secondary Admin is the one who approves this reservation, following the same rules set out in [Section 2.3.3](#233-reserving-a-task).
-When the Primary Admin makes a claim for Task(s), it is the Secondary Admin who processes the claim.
+Admins may not receive rewards for Tasks that they define or specify.
+When a Primary Admin wants to do work (specification, production, or QA) on his own Bounty the Secondary Admin must administer such tasks, and they (the Secondary Admin) then gets the commissions for those tasks.
+This applies to [reserving tasks](#233-reserving-a-task) and [claiming rewards](#234-claiming-a-reward).
 Secondary Admins are allowed to reserve, do, and claim task as any normal user would.
 This effectively allows any individual the ability to both administer Tasks and reserve, do, and claim Tasks belonging to any Bounty.
 It does this while also retaining checks and balances, disallowing anyone from being able to approve their own work.

 For example, Admin Alice is the first Admin to approve a Concept.
-Admin Bob is the second Admin to approve the Concept.
+Admin Bob subsequently claims the role of Secondary Admin.
 The Concept becomes a Bounty with Alice as the Primary Admin and Bob as the Secondary Admin.
 Specifier Sam creates a Spec that results in Production Tasks 1 and 2.
 Developer Dave requests, implements, and claims Production Task 1.
 Admin Alice processes Dave's claim and receives commission.
 Primary Admin Alice requests to reserve Production Task 2.
 Secondary Admin Bob approves the reservation.
 Alice finishes the work and makes her claim.
 Bob processes the claim and receives his commission.

 The Primary Admin has the default permission to edit (add tasks, move from stage to stage, etc.) the Bounty Cards.
 Non-admin users can only comment on Cards.
 Secondary Admins only have permission to process requests from the Primary Admin, as explained above.

 ### 4.2.1 Bounty Cards

-Primary and Secondary Admins assign themselves as Card Members on Trello to signify their roles in the Bounty.
-Cards should always have two (and only two) members assigned at a time.
+Primary Admins assign themselves as Card Members on Trello to signify their role for that Bounty.
+Secondary Admins assign their username to a given Card's "Secondary Admin" custom field to signify their role for that Bounty.
+Cards should always have a Primary Admin, and may have a Secondary Admin.
+No more than two Admins are allowed on a Card at any given time.

 Primary Admins can authorize Secondary Admins to temporarily take over the responsibilities and accompanying rewards belonging to the Primary Admin.
 This is done by commenting on the Trello card with a date when the responsibilities and rewards are should fall back onto the Primary Admin.
 When a Primary Admin no longer wishes to administer a given bounty, the Secondary Admins has the first right to take over as Primary Admin.
 If the Secondary Admin does not want to become Primary Admin the role is open to any Admin who wants it.
 This is done by changing the Card’s assigned member(s) to the new Primary and Secondary Admins.
 Ideally this is agreed upon this first in the Card’s comments.
 The new Primary Admin then earns the rewards on any new task assignments.

 If a Bounty has any outstanding Task Claims for more than 7 days with no reply to the user, the Secondary Admin can assign themselves as the Primary Admin and any other Admin can assign themselves Secondary Admin on that card, stating the change to the prior Bounty Admin(s) in the card comments.

-> Admins assign their username to the card in Trello (using the ‘Add to card->Members’ option on the right side of the card).
+> Primary Admins assign their username to the card in Trello as follows: find ‘ADD TO CARD' > click 'Members’ > click 'yourusername'.
 This card-level assignment is displayed on the front of the card on the Trello board.

+> Secondary Admins assign their username to the card in Trello as follows: find ‘Custom Fields’ > click 'Secondary Admin' > type 'yourusername'.
+This card-level assignment is displayed in the Custom Fields section of the card on the Trello board.

 ### 4.2.2 Card Description